EGR-314-Team-307/EGR-314-Team-307/Report.md

 Rationale:
 This motor was selected primarily for its higher torque output.
-It is one of the more expensive options and requires a separate 12V power rail, however the torque was of higher priority.
+It is one of the more expensive options and requires a separate 12V power rail, however, the torque was of higher priority.

 ## Motor Driver
 IFX9201SGAUMA1